aunefyren/wrapperr/README.md

 You need to give PHP permission to read and write to files in the directory called <b>config</b>.

+The config directory contains sensitive information that must be accessed by PHP scripts!
+There is an .htaccess file included that is effective with Apache, but if you are using Nginx you must add a directory deny in your Nginx configuration!

 The cache is stored in config/cache.json, but can be cleared using the admin menu.

-Your password is hashed and stored in the config.json.
+Your password is hashed and stored in the config/config.json.

 If you visit <b>your-domain-or-ip/caching.html</b> you can do a pre-caching of a set of users.
 This is very useful if you want to prepare for a lot of traffic.